Pistonite/magoo/README.txtpp.md

 MAGOO will ensure the submodules are cloned/updated to the commit stored in the index.
 You should run `magoo install` every time you pull the changes from others, in case they were updated.
 It also deletes submodules that are deleted by others (by running `status --fix`, see below).

+By default, submodules are installed recursively, you can use `--no-recursive` to only install the ones specified by the top-level repo.

 ### Show submodule status
 ```bash